MichelDeudon/formations/content/en/authors/admin/_index.md

   - Teachers
 ---

 Hi!
 I'm Michael, I was born in New York and lived more than 10 years abroad.
 I'm passionate about teaching, learning and psychology.
 I mentor students in English, science and mathematics, in high school and higher education since 2012.
-I also offer reskilling and upskilling opportunities for adults - in data science, data protection, innovation, etc. I worked at Accenture, ElementAI, with ESA and at Vinted as a senior data scientist, as well as non profits in various roles.
-Since 2020, I am also co-president of [Local Seasonal](https://www.local-seasonal.org/en/), a French non profit to celebrate diversity along the seasons.
+I also offer reskilling and upskilling opportunities for adults - in data science, data protection, innovation, etc. I worked at Accenture, [ElementAI](https://indico.esa.int/event/319/attachments/3561/4765/welcome_note.pdf), with [ESA](https://twitter.com/eo_open_science/status/1250367319936765953?lang=en) and at Vinted as a senior data scientist, as well as non profits in various roles.
+In 2020, I co-founded [Local Seasonal](https://www.local-seasonal.org/en/), a French non profit to celebrate diversity along the seasons.
 In my spare time, I like to dance, rollerblade and enjoy outdoor activities.